Children 11 and under

 Young adults (ages 12 - 17)

-- Children 15-17 may travel unaccompanied on non-stop and connecting flights without US Airways assistance.
+- A traveler 12 – 17 is considered a young adult and may travel unaccompanied on nonstop and connecting flights without our assistance.

 Check-in and required travel documents

-- f the child has not flown before, take a trip to the airport.
-Familiarize the child with the identifiable uniforms of US Airways representatives.
+- If the child has not flown before, take a trip to the airport.
+Point out the identifiable uniforms of our representatives.

-- Introduce the child to the representative at the ticket counter and also at the departure gate.
+- Introduce the child to the agent at the ticket counter and at the departure gate.

-- Please provide the child with proper identification and cash for emergencies.
-On some flights meals may be available for purchase.
+- Provide the child with proper identification and cash for emergencies.
+On some flights, meals may be available to purchase.

 - Provide materials to keep the child occupied and entertained during the flight.

-- Arrive at the gate in advance of the scheduled arrival time.
+- Arrive at the gate before the scheduled arrival time.

 - Remind the child to ask for assistance only from one of our uniformed representatives.